CivilTalk Learning Framework

 At its core, experiential learning follows a cyclical process: concrete experience leads to reflective observation, which informs abstract conceptualization, which then guides active experimentation in new situations.
 This creates a continuous loop of learning, adaptation, and growth.

-Why it is Transformative for Clarion AI Users
+Why it is Transformative for Clarion CI Users

 Why Experiential Learning is Transformative Experiential learning is exceptionally powerful for several compelling reasons: